MattDMo/jQuery/README.md

 # jQuery Package for Sublime Text

 This is a Sublime Text bundle to help with jQuery functions.
-It has syntax highlighting and almost all of the jquery methods as snippets.
+It has almost all of the jQuery methods as snippets.

 ## Using snippets
 Snippets are used by typing the method name and selecting the appropriate match, see below for an example when using `ajax` as the tabtrigger: